 The “What I Wish I Knew” series of articles is a service of CPNP’s Resident and New Practitioner Committee.
 Articles are intended to provide advice from experts for students, residents, and new practitioners.
 Articles are not intended to provide in-depth disease state or pharmacotherapy information nor replace any peer-reviewed educational materials.
 We hope you benefit from this “field guide” discussing approaches to unique problems and situations.

-Jerry McKee is a psychiatric pharmacy specialist with over 30 years in public mental health systems in inpatient psychiatry and residential developmental disabilities, academia, and correctional mental health services.
-Jerry became Board Certified in Psychiatric and Neurologic Pharmacy in 1999, having received his undergraduate and graduate pharmacy training at UNC, and currently serves as a psychiatric clinical pharmacy specialist with Mission Health in Asheville, NC.
-He serves as an active member of many professional organizations, including the North Carolina Association of Pharmacists, past president of the College of Psychiatric and Neurologic Pharmacists (CPNP) and current Foundation Board member, past member and chair of the Board of Pharmacy Specialties Psychiatric Specialist Council, and current member of the Board of Pharmacy Specialties Executive Board of Directors representing psychiatric pharmacy.
+Jerry McKee is a psychiatric pharmacy specialist with over 35 years in public mental health systems in inpatient psychiatry and residential developmental disabilities, academia, correctional mental health services, and managed care.
+Jerry became Board Certified in Psychiatric and Neurologic Pharmacy in 1999, having received his undergraduate and graduate pharmacy training at UNC, and currently serves as CEO of Psychopharm Solutions LLC in Morganton, North Carolina.
+He serves as an active member of many professional organizations, including the North Carolina Association of Pharmacists, past president of the College of Psychiatric and Neurologic Pharmacists (CPNP), past CPNP Foundation Board member, past member and chair of the Board of Pharmacy Specialties Psychiatric Specialist Council, and current member of the Board of Pharmacy Specialties Executive Board of Directors representing psychiatric pharmacy.
 Jerry is a certified adult Mental Health First Aid instructor and is a staunch advocate for reducing stigma associated with persons who have a mental illness.

-It has long been my belief that being recognized as a BPS board certified specialist pharmacist brings instant credibility and professional recognition among clinical colleagues and peers.
+It has long been my belief, and shared by others, that being recognized as a BPS board certified specialist pharmacist brings instant credibility and professional recognition among clinical colleagues and peers.
 Physicians in particular can relate to board certification, as this is a standard process in medicine.
 In addition, the keen sense of personal satisfaction and accomplishment that becoming BPS boarded has brought to me has made the pursuit and maintenance of BPS certification a step that has brought tremendous and immeasurable value to my career as a psychiatric pharmacist.

 BPS board certification is considered the gold standard when it comes to determining a pharmacist’s qualifications and capabilities within a specialty area.
 Documentation of specialized experience and skills yields the additional benefits of personal satisfaction, financial rewards and career advancement.
 For new practitioners, additional benefits may include boost in confidence and increase in marketability when applying for jobs.